dflock/duncanlock.net/content/posts/tech/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce.rst

 .. image:: /static/images/xfce-application-finder-launching-compton.png
   :alt: Screenshot of the XFCE Applications Filder launching Compton.

 Your screen will flicker and you should now have glassy smooth, tear free window dragging, with drop shadows and beautiful fading on window open/close & desktop switching, etc...
+Try dragging and few windows around, switching workspaces and open and closing things.
+Bathe in the smoothness.

 Set Compton to auto-start
 ----------------------------

-Assume that worked ok, we'll make Compton start at startup.
+Assuming that worked, we'll make Compton start at startup.
 Go into the Applications menu and click 'Settings Manager', then click 'Session and Startup', then select the 'Application Autostart' tab:

 .. figure:: /static/images/xfce-settings-manager-session-and-startup-add-application.png
   :alt: Screenshot of the XFCE Settings Manager - Session and Startup window, showing the filled in 'Add application' box.

   Click the 'Add' button, then fill in the boxes like this.

-Congratulations!
-Drag and resize a few windows, switch workspaces - and bathe in the smoothness.

 Excluding some windows using xwininfo and shadow-exclude
 -----------------------------------------------------------